;

 Course Requirements

-Community Studies Majors are required to take a total of 11 courses (one lower-division course in preparation for the major; seven upper-division core classes, two of which are 15 credits each; and three topical classes).
+Community studies majors are required to take a total of 11 courses (one lower-division course in preparation for the major; seven upper-division core classes, two of which are 15 credits each; and three topical classes).
 In addition, they must successfully complete the senior capstone prior to graduation.

 Lower-Division Courses